Year over year, the overall value of Qatar’s exported products accelerated by 51.1% from $51.5 billion during 2020.

 Qatar’s top 10 exports accounted for 97.7% of the overall value of its global shipments.

-The leading decliner among the top 10 Qatar export categories was plastics including articles made from plastic, due to a -41.2% drop year over year.
+The leading decliner among Qatar’s top 10 export categories was plastics including articles made from plastic, due to a -41.2% drop year over year.

 At the more granular four-digit Harmonized Tariff System code level, petroleum gases were Qatar’s most valuable exported product worth 48.8% of the country’s total.
 In second place was crude oil (22.6%) trailed by refined petroleum oils (13.3%), ethylene polymers (3%), nitrogenous fertilizers (2.8%), unwrought aluminum (2.1%), hydrogen and rare gases (0.8%), hydrocarbon derivatives (0.7%), non-sublimed sulphur (0.6%) and acyclic hydrocarbons (also 0.6%).